V4Fire/Client/src/core/component/accessor/README.md

   @prop()
   readonly lName: string;

-  // This is a cacheable computed field with feature of watching and cache invalidation
+  // This is a cacheable computed field with the features of change watching and cache invalidation
   @computed({cache: true, dependencies: ['fName', 'lName']}) get fullName() {
     return `${this.fName} ${this.lName}`;